TherapyNottingham/TN2021/content/post/2022-03-29-Introducing-Andrea/index.md

 ## How do you like to spend your time outside of work?

 I am an avid reader and believe there is a novel in me yet!
 I am also a committed walker, which inspires my creative side.
 I have always enjoyed artistic eurythmy movement with colleagues.
 Outside of this, working on watercolour painting and pursuing my ongoing craft projects is a great love of mine.
-Playing the piano gives me great pleasure and a reminder that daily practising is essential!
+Playing the piano gives me great pleasure and a reminder that daily practicing is essential!
 I am also a regular visitor to art galleries and noticed how much I missed these visits throughout the pandemic.

 ![A picture of Andréa walking in the countryside](andrea-walking.jpeg "Andréa walking int he countryside")